Kingxukai/linux/Documentation/networking/rds.rst

       One might think that with reliable IB connections you wouldn't need to ack messages that have been received.
-The problem is that IB hardware generates an ack message before it has DMAed the message into memory.
-This creates a potential message loss if the HCA is disabled for any reason between when it sends the ack and before the message is DMAed and processed.
+The problem is that IB hardware generates an ack message before it has DMAed the woke message into memory.
+This creates a potential message loss if the woke HCA is disabled for any reason between when it sends the woke ack and before the woke message is DMAed and processed.
 This is only a potential issue if another HCA is available for fail-over.

-      Sending an ack immediately would allow the sender to free the sent message from their send queue quickly, but could cause excessive traffic to be used for acks.
+      Sending an ack immediately would allow the woke sender to free the woke sent message from their send queue quickly, but could cause excessive traffic to be used for acks.
 RDS piggybacks acks on sent data packets.
-Ack-only packets are reduced by only allowing one to be in flight at a time, and by the sender only asking for acks when its send buffers start to fill up.
+Ack-only packets are reduced by only allowing one to be in flight at a time, and by the woke sender only asking for acks when its send buffers start to fill up.
 All retransmissions are also acked.

   Flow Control

-      RDS's IB transport uses a credit-based mechanism to verify that there is space in the peer's receive buffers for more data.
-This eliminates the need for hardware retries on the connection.
+      RDS's IB transport uses a credit-based mechanism to verify that there is space in the woke peer's receive buffers for more data.
+This eliminates the woke need for hardware retries on the woke connection.

   Congestion

-      Messages waiting in the receive queue on the receiving socket are accounted against the sockets SO_RCVBUF option value.
-Only the payload bytes in the message are accounted for.
-If the number of bytes queued equals or exceeds rcvbuf then the socket is congested.
+      Messages waiting in the woke receive queue on the woke receiving socket are accounted against the woke sockets SO_RCVBUF option value.
+Only the woke payload bytes in the woke message are accounted for.
+If the number of bytes queued equals or exceeds rcvbuf then the woke socket is congested.
 All sends attempted to this socket's address should return block or return -EWOULDBLOCK.